Florida Museum of Natural History: Historical archaeology

 The historical archaeology collections of the Florida Museum of Natural History consists of more than 2 million excavated specimens from more than 100 sites throughout Florida and Latin America.
-They include the largest known systematic collection of Spanish colonial archaeological specimens in the country, representing sites of domestic, military, religious and commercial sites dating from 1492 through the 19th century.
+They include the largest known systematic collection of Spanish colonial archaeological specimens in the country, representing sites of domestic, military, religious, and commercial sites dating from 1492 through the 19th century.

-The collection also incorporates archaeological specimens from a variety of non-Spanish 18th- and 19th-century sites, including homesteads, plantations, trading posts, forts and towns.
+The collection also incorporates archaeological specimens from a variety of non-Spanish 18th- and 19th-century sites, including homesteads, plantations, trading posts, forts, and towns.

-In addition to systematic collections resulting form excavation, the Historical Archeology Department also maintains extensive collections of type specimens, comparative specimens and published specimens for historical archeology.
-The materials span the period of 1493–1900, and are used extensively as a reference collection, a comparative collection and a teaching collection.
+In addition to systematic collections resulting form excavation, the Historical Archaeology Department also maintains extensive collections of type specimens, comparative specimens and published specimens for historical archaeology.
+The materials span the period of 1493–1900, and are used extensively as a reference collection, a comparative collection, and a teaching collection.

 The St. Augustine Collections

-The materials from St. Augustine, Florida (1565–present) were generated by systematic archaeological excavations from a forty-year period (1959–1999) on 33 Spanish colonial, British colonial, African American, American Indian and post-colonial sites in St. Augustine, Florida.
-They include more than 1 million items of glass, metals, stone, shell and bone.
-They are curated jointly by the University of Florida, the Florida Division of Historical Resources and the City of St. Augustine at the museum.
+The materials from St. Augustine, Florida (1565–present) were generated by systematic archaeological excavations from a forty-year period (1959–1999) on 33 Spanish colonial, British colonial, African American, American Indian, and post-colonial sites in St. Augustine, Florida.
+They include more than 1 million items of glass, metals, stone, shell, and bone.
+They are curated jointly by the University of Florida, the Florida Division of Historical Resources, and the City of St. Augustine at the museum.

 The Latin American Collections

-Some of the earliest historical archaeology collections in the region are found in our collection.
-John Goggin's ambitious program of historical archeology during the 1940s and 1950s generated a large collection of materials from sites throughout the Caribbean and Central America.
-His collaborations with such researchers as Emile Boyrie of the Dominican Republic, José Cruxent of Venezuela and Irving Rouse of Yale additionally resulted in the exchange of smaller comparative collections from throughout the region.
+Some of the earliest historical archaeology collections in the region are found in this collection.
+John Goggin's ambitious program of historical archaeology during the 1940s and 1950s generated a large collection of materials from sites throughout the Caribbean and Central America.
+His collaborations with such researchers as Emile Boyrie of the Dominican Republic, José Cruxent of Venezuela, and Irving Rouse of Yale additionally resulted in the exchange of smaller comparative collections from throughout the region.

-Excavations in Haiti conducted by Charles Fairbanks and Kathleen Deagan between 1979 and 1988 also generated two large Historic-era collections that are being curated at the Florida Museum of Natural History on behalf of the Haitian government.
+Excavations in Haiti conducted by Charles Fairbanks and Kathleen Deagan between 1979 and 1988 also generated two large Historic-era collections that are curated at the Florida Museum of Natural History on behalf of the Haitian government.

 The Historical Florida Collections

-In addition to the collections from St. Augustine and Latin America, the Historical Archeology collections also include materials excavated from a variety of towns, missions, plantations and forts in Florida and the southeastern United States.
+In addition to the collections from St. Augustine and Latin America, the Historical Archeology collections also include materials excavated from a variety of towns, missions, plantations, and forts in Florida and the southeastern United States.